arkapg211002/SEM-5-CSE/Operating Systems Lab (PCC-CS592)/All Assignments/readme.md

 [Operating System Lab Playlist](https://dextutor.com/courses/operating-system-programs/)

+# Using Virtual Memory is the easiest option

 # [Run Ubuntu GUI desktop in windows 10 without VirtualBox](https://gist.github.com/Ta180m/e1471413f62e3ed94e72001d42e77e22#file-wsl-2-gnome-desktop-md)

+The options other than virtual memory and dual boot can slow down pc if not of high specs.
+Not sure of the reasons.

 ## Requirements:
  - WSL 2
  - Ubuntu 20.04 (other distros not tested)